-This 2016 Annual Action Plan, referred to as the Plan, covers the second year of the 2015-2019 Consolidated Plan (April 1, 2016, through March 31, 2017).
+This 2017 Annual Action Plan, referred to as the Plan, covers the third year of the 2015-2019 Consolidated Plan (April 1, 2017, through March 31, 2018).
 It represents the planning and application efforts by the State of Wisconsin to secure federal funds earmarked to meet the critical housing and community needs of the State's citizens.

-A total of \$36,622,114 in funding is available through four formula grant programs of the U.S. Department of Housing and Urban Development (HUD).
+The State of Wisconsin has been awarded a total of \$39,815,756 in funding through five formula grant programs of the U.S. Department of Housing and Urban Development (HUD):

-- Small Cities Community Development Block Grants (CDBG) - HOME Investment Partnerships (HOME) - Emergency Solutions Grants (ESG) - Housing Opportunities for Person with AIDS (HOPWA)
+- Small Cities Community Development Block Grants (CDBG)

+- HOME Investment Partnerships (HOME)

+- Emergency Solutions Grants (ESG)

+- Housing Opportunities for Person with AIDS (HOPWA)

+- Housing Trust Fund (HTF)